-Whilst the Withdrawal Agreement is legally binding it is limited in scope.
+Whilst the Withdrawal Agreement is legally binding it is also limited in scope.
 Issues such as future trading arrangements and the UK's future relationship with EU Agencies are covered in the Framework for the Future Relationship.
-This Framework document is not binding and is worded in a way which allows a wide range of potential outcomes which will only emerge following lengthy negotiations after the UK has left the EU.
+This Framework document is not binding and is worded in a way which allows a wide range of potential outcomes the details of which will only emerge and become legally binding following lengthy negotiations after the UK has left the EU.